Gregor-Mendel-Institute/SNPmatch/README.rst

 It calculates a likelihood score with a each accession and performs a likelihood ratio test of top accession with rest.

 Requirements:
-The snpmatch uses various python packages (scipy, numpy, pandas, pygwas, vcfnp) The main SNP database should be a HDF5 file with specific keys.
+The snpmatch uses various python packages (numpy, pandas, pygwas, vcfnp) The main SNP database should be a HDF5 file with specific keys.
 Mainly read using pygwas package.